4 Linear mixed model I

 Exercise 4.1

-1. Count how many buckets the are per color.
+1. Count how many buckets there are per color.
 Can you estimate the effect of color on frog weight?

 Solution 4.1